isfegu/musket/README.md

 * Use [Feature Branch](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) creating a pull request to main.
 * Use [Semantic Versioning](https://semver.org/).

-### Destinations
+### Adding destinations

 To add new destinations you must follow the next steps:

-> Info: Use the Turso destination files to see the code of the following steps.
+> Info: Use the existing destinations code files as a source of information.

 #### 1. Define the configuration

-Add a `struct` to define the destination configuration to be placed in the configuration file.
+In the [`config.rs`](./src/config.rs) file, add a `struct` to define the new destination configuration.

+For example:

 ```rust
 #[derive(Default, Debug, Serialize, Deserialize)]